 Copper Cable vs Fiber Optics

 Fiber optic cable has many advantages over copper cable.
-Fiber transmits data much faster over longer distances than copper.
-Fiber cable is also smaller diameter and weighs less than its copper counterpart, making it ideal for a variety of cabling solutions.
+First, it transmits data much faster over longer distances than copper.
+Fiber cable is also smaller in diameter and lighter than copper cable, making it the ideal choice for a variety of cabling solutions, including Gigabit Ethernet, FDDI, multimedia, ATM, SONET, Fibre Channel, or other networks that demand high bandwidth over long distances.

-Fiber optic cabling uses less power and provides less signal degradation than copper cables.
-They are generally non-flammable, virtually unable to be tapped, and are better suited for data and illumination transmission.
+Fiber optic cabling is the ideal choice for many applications.
+It uses less power and provides less signal degradation than copper cables.
+It is generally non-flammable, unable to be tapped and better suited for data and illumination transmission.
+Check out Timbercon’s wide range of fiber optic solutions.